 Although scientists are learning more every day, right now they still do not know what causes Alzheimer's disease, and there is no cure.
 It is important to note, however, that Alzheimer's disease is not a normal part of aging.

-Only 5 to 8% of seniors over 65 are afflicted with Alzheimer's disease, but if you have any concerns talk with your doctor.
 The disease usually begins after age 60, and risk goes up with age.
 While younger people also may get Alzheimer's disease, it is much less common.

 Alzheimer's disease begins slowly.
 At first, the only symptom may be mild forgetfulness, which can be confused with age-related memory change.
 Most people with mild forgetfulness do not have Alzheimer's disease.
 In the early stages, people may have trouble remembering recent events, activities or the names of familiar people or things.
 They may not be able to solve simple math problems.
 Such difficulties may be a bother, but usually they are not serious enough to cause alarm.